klavinski/dashboard/readme.md

 ![performance](./performance.png)

-- **Performance**: here, we are limited by [the Floating UI library](https://floating-ui.com/).
+- **Performance**: here, we are limited by the [Floating UI library](https://floating-ui.com/).
 It is the biggest performance cost according to the performance trace (rows with `@floating-ui`): for 8000 rows, 92.3% of the total computation!
 At each update, each potential tooltip calls `getBoundingClientRect`.
 Currently, I display only the 500 latest transactions.
 Possible improvements here: since only one tooltip is displayed at a time, we could calculate the bounding rectangle only once.
-We could also virtualise the list.
+We could also virtualise the table.

 - **User-friendliness**: currently, new entries displace suddenly all the other entries, and the user must scroll down to find the old ones.
 Worse: if the mouse was hovering over a particular transaction, after the displacement, it may hover over another transaction, and the old one would be lost.
 The current CSS trick to anchor the scroll position [does not work in Safari](https://caniuse.com/css-overflow-anchor), and only works when the user has already scrolled.
 Ideally, the table would retain the scroll position.

+- **Graph aesthetics and features**: the [graph library](https://vasturiano.github.io/react-force-graph/) draws on a canvas instead of using SVG and HTML elements.
+Every feature must go through (and is limited by) the interface it exposes.
+We cannot customise its tooltip, for example.
+It works for the purposes of this experiment, but it would be better to use a more flexible library.

 - **Minor features**: mobile and dark modes, a way to filter the transactions, etc.